CharisisPapacharisis/classification-fraudulent-card-transactions/README.md

 For this project, I will use a dataset made public by the Machine Learning Group of ULB (Université Libre de Bruxelles).
 The datasets contains credit card transactions made by European cardholders, in September 2013.

 For the implementation, I mainly used the libraries numpy, pandas, matplotlib, seaborn, scikit-learn.

+**Workflow followed**
+The process I followed has generally been:

+* Data loading
+* Pre-processing & Data Exploration
+* Assessing pathways of handling an imbalanced dataset
+* Model Training & Performance Evaluation
+* Tuning of model hyperparameters for the selected algorithm